We’ve updated this website’s privacy notice to reflect a new data privacy law – the General Data Protection Regulation, or GDPR.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

-- if you have agreed either when purchasing an OwlDetect subscription or during your subscription, to provide you with information about our products, promotions and special offers provided by us or other members of our group of companies that we believe may be of interest to you.
+- if you have agreed, either when purchasing or registering for an OwlDetect subscription or during your subscription, to provide you with information about our products, promotions and special offers provided by us or other members of our group of companies that we believe may be of interest to you.
 Depending on your selected preferences, such communication may occur by email or SMS.
-See Section C9 of the OwlDetect Terms for more information.
+See the Privacy Notice contained within the OwlDetect Terms for more information.

-When using the Site, whether you are an OwlDetect customer or other Site user, we may collect and process the following data about you:
+When using the Site, whether you are an OwlDetect Subscriber or other Site user, we may collect and process the following data about you:

 - contact details you may provide to support a query you raise using the ‘contact us’ form e.g. service queries or billing enquiry.